-After crowd behavior, we introduced individual behavior including agent-agent interaction and agent-crowd interaction.
-For agent-agent interaction, we simply applied RVO algorithm to achieve good quality of collision avoidance behavior between agents.
+After crowd behavior, we introduce individual behavior including agent-agent interaction and agent-crowd interaction.
+For agent-agent interaction, we simply apply the RVO algorithm to achieve good quality of collision avoidance behavior between agents.
 In this section, we mainly focus on agent-crowd interaction.
-Agent-crowd interaction simulation is based on personal traits of individual agents in low density region and spatial information of both those agents and the crowds nearby.
-Thus, we first extracted the contour of crowds as the boundary of a moving obstacle from an agent’s view.
-Then whether avoid or join the crowd is then determined by the personal traits of the agent.
-Those algorithms are described in detail in section 5.1 and 5.2.
+Agent-crowd interaction simulation is based on the personal traits of individual agents in low density regions, and spatial information of both those agents and the crowds nearby.
+Thus, we first extract the contour of crowds as the boundary of a moving obstacle from an agent’s point of view.
+Then, the decision of whether avoid or join the crowd is determined by the personal traits of the agent.
+These algorithms are described in detail in sections 5.1 and 5.2.

 Dense Crowd Contour Extraction

-Right after we convert discrete agent information to group representation and mark each group as dense or sparse, we merge adjacent groups into big crowds.
-By considering the groups as vertexes and connections between groups as edges, we can construct a graph structure to represent the relationship between groups.
-Then, we can simply apply connected-component labeling algorithm to extract each crowds.
-During the process, we can also record neighbors of each grid which will be also used to build links for smooth terms.
+After we convert discrete agent information into group representation and mark each group as dense or sparse, we merge adjacent groups into crowds.
+By considering the groups as vertices, and connections between groups as edges, we can construct a graph structure to represent the relationship between groups.
+Then we can simply apply a connected-component labeling algorithm to extract each crowd.
+During the process, we can also record neighbors of each cell, which will also be used to build links for smoothing terms.